ActiveCampaign/mailbrush/README.md

 #### callback( HTML snippet )
 Type: `function( string )`

-The callback function containing the highlighted HTML snippet.
-Just pop that into your email template 🎉
+The callback function contains the highlighted HTML snippet.
+Just pop that into your email template and you’re ready! 🎉

 ## Interested in contributing?